 One thing to know is that Chichen Itza gets ridiculously crowded and hot, so it is recommended to go early in the morning to avoid these.

 Though it is far from Mexico City, it is possible to visit the site from Cancun, another popular destination in Mexico.
-You can either take a three-hour bus ride at the bus terminal or buy a tour from there.
+You can either take a three-hour bus ride from the bus terminal or buy a tour from there.

 Chichen Itza was a center of pilgrimage for the ancient Maya for over 1,000 years.
 The Mayas inhabited the city from 500 AD to 900 AD, when the Maya civilization declined.
 Around 987 AD, the ruler of the Toltec people of central Mexico came to Chichen Itza, and with his Maya allies made the site the most powerful city in the Yucatan.
 The ruler called himself “Kukulcan”, the name of the Mesoamerican Feathered Serpent deity.
 Chichen Itza became a center for worship of that god as well.